BlackBerry Key2 vs BlackBerry KEYone: What are the differences?

 The new Key2 is made of Series 7 aluminum alloy frame and comes with a “textured diamond grip” which makes it easier to hold, claims the company.
 The KEYone had an “aluminium frame”, and impact-resistant display.
 The Key2’s display has slightly thinner bezels and the keys are wider compared to its predecessor.

 Key2 still has a 4.5-inch display with 1620 x 1080 pixels with the 3:2 aspect ratio like the KEYone, which had the same 4.5-inch LCD IPS display with 1620 x 1080.
 The Key2’s keyboard now has a newer feature called Speed Key, which is a customisable key for accessing apps and contacts by creating shortcuts.
-Just like the KEYone, the BlackBerry Key2’s keyword will respond to touch gestures as well.
+Just like the KEYone, the BlackBerry Key2’s keyboard will respond to touch gestures as well.

 BlackBerry Key2 vs KEYone: Processor, RAM, storage and Battery